ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 You can translate into any language!
 It is recommended to only translate into your native language to ensure sufficient quality, but in short, all language available in Crowdin are in scope for the Translatathon.

-In case you would like to translate into a language that is not available in the [ethereum.org project in Crowdin](https://crowdin.com/project/ethereum-org), please send a message to [Ethereum.org Team](https://crowdin.com/profile/ethdotorg) in Crowdin, or send a message in the **#translatathon** or **#translate** channels on the [ethereum.org Discord](https://www.ethereum.org/discord) and we’ll add the language to the project.
+In case you would like to translate into a language that is not available in the <a href="https://crowdin.com/project/ethereum-org">ethereum.org project in Crowdin</a>, please send a message to <a href="https://crowdin.com/profile/ethdotorg">Ethereum.org Team</a> in Crowdin, or send a message in the <strong>#translatathon</strong> or <strong>#translate</strong> channels on the <a href="/discord/">ethereum.org Discord</a> and we’ll add the language to the project.

 </ExpandableCard>